Lennaert Nijgh: Collaboration with Boudewijn de Groot

 The first collaboration of Nijgh and De Groot was in an 8mm film that Nijgh made, in which De Groot sang two songs.
 Ed Lautenslager was impressed by the songs and put Nijgh and De Groot in contact with the record label Phonogram.

 De Groot became famous in the sixties for his protest songs, of which the lyrics were written by Nijgh.
 Their first hit was "Een meisje van 16".
-The second, "Welterusten, meneer de president'", made De Groot famous as a protest singer.
+The second, "Welterusten mijnheer de president'", made De Groot famous as a protest singer.

 Near the ending of the sixties, De Groot felt that Nijgh's lyrics were becoming less fitting for his image.
 Before their split in 1968, the duo had some more big hits, such as "Het Land van Maas en Waal'" (with the B-side "Testament") and "Prikkebeen".
 In 1973 Nijgh and De Groot started working together again, with the LP Hoe sterk is de eenzame fietser.
 The album became a huge success.

 At the start of the nineties, Nijgh and De Groot lived together for a while.
 De Groot ended up marrying Nijgh's second wife in 1995.
 Nijgh also wrote songs for De Groot's son – Marcel de Groot.